-The Office Manager is Maryanne English.
+The Office Manager is Kelli Dunn.
 She manages the front office.
 She also assists families with records and school business unrelated to student discipline, curriculum, or the classroom.

-The Dean of Academics is Bethany Hunter.
+The Dean of Academics is Lee Raper.
 She oversees areas related to student academics and the curriculum.

-The Dean of Student Support is Lee Raper.
-She is responsible for overseeing the programs of students with Section 504 plans, including screening for, and evaluating student needs for 504 accommodation plans.
+She is also responsible for overseeing the programs of students with Section 504 plans, including screening for, and evaluating needs for 504 accommodation plans.
 She also assists with discipline strategies.

-The Academy Giving Manager is Jackie Curtis.
+The Family Giving and Community Engagement Officer is Jackie Curtis.
 She oversees the financial wellness of our two primary areas of fundraising: The Community Investment Campaign and the Tax Credit Campaign.

-The Exceptional Student Services Team is comprised of Aaron Sneed, Joyce Bebow, and Jessica Hay.
+The Exceptional Student Services Team is comprised of Aaron Sneed, Jean Page, Kerry Souza, and Hayley Taylor.
 They oversee programs for all students with IEPs and are responsible for screening incoming students for special needs and conducting evaluations for special education when necessary.
 The point of contact for the ESS team is Jessica Hay.